 Talk, talk, talk.

 The most important part of your writing program is giving your kids a chance to self express in a variety of settings about all kinds of topics.
 Even the taboo ones, like fart jokes.

 Some children are more reluctant to talk.
 They may be introverts or they may worry that you will find their ideas problematic.

 Sidle up to your child (while that child is happily engaged) and show interest.
 Could be a video game, could be while crafting, could be while kicking a soccer ball into a net in the backyard.
 Be where your thriving child IS and show interest.

 Serve a drink and a snack and invite your child to sit with you, just the two of you.
 If you worry that there will be nothing to discuss, simply be together.
 No pressure.
 If you are quiet long enough, the quieter child often finds words to share.

 Leave the house.
 Get in a car and go somewhere.
-Take a hike, get frappucinos to go and sip them at an outdoor table.
+Take a hike, visit a museum, get frappucinos to go and sip them at an outdoor table.
 Make it a one-on-one date.

 The goal isn’t to force conversation, but to allow it to bubble up and to be valued.